CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 ## Producer Levels

-For some Producers, or Consumers who rely on them, it is important that the sender and integrity a DUL message can be reliably known.
+For some Producers, or Consumers who rely on them, it is important that the sender and integrity of a DUL message can be reliably known.
 Level 3, the default level, provides this functionality.

-Some Producers may perceive the overhead of using PKI as too much of an implementation burden, but still wish to include a message digest to indicate whether or not the message has been accidentally tampered with en route.
+Some Producers may perceive the overhead of using Public / Private Keys as too much of an implementation burden, but still wish to include a message digest to indicate whether or not the message has been accidentally tampered with en route.

 Some Producers may be unable to apply any integrity or authentication verification to the message.
 The working group considered that this level of implementation to be important, and that participation in DUL was contingent on this option.